tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 Initially, we aim to have `model.evaluate` and `model.predict` to only be carried out on the coordinator.
 That is, it does not involve distribution via a `ClusterCoordinator`, and thus the evaluate function is executed on the coordinator.

 In the longer term, we seek distributed support for `model.evaluate`, where the evaluate function is scheduled onto the workers to execute.
-Visitation guarantee cannot be supported currently with the parameter server training API, so we can implement distributed evaluation without it, or wait until that is supported, and integrate it.
-Things possibly involved with distributed `model.evaluate` include:

-* support for local variables
-* support for local resources
-* efficient skipping of dataset batches or `dataset.shard` can be tf.function'ed

-With those, we do not expect an API change at `model.fit` level, but if we do encounter something that results in a change, it is reasonable to add an argument `model.fit(distribute_eval=...)`.
+The current `ClusterCoordinator` API has a limitation where distributed evaluation does not have visitation guarantee, when workers can become unavailable.
+Thus, we have a couple of options:

+1. Implement distributed `model.evaluate` without visitation guarantee, but require user's opt-in because of the behavior change (by `model.evaluate(..., distributed_eval=True)`)
+2. Support distributed `model.evaluate` only after `ClusterCoordinator` provides visitation guarantee mechanism

+Note that similar to the dataset factory change for `model.fit`, validation dataset will also need to be a function.
+That is, `model.fit` will take a `validation_data_fn` instead of a `validation_data`, and `model.evaluate` will take a `dataset_fn` as opposed to a `dataset` instance.

 See below “Evaluation” section for other proposed evaluation solutions accompanying `model.fit` usage.